NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 }
 ```

-One of **`id`** or `submitter_id` are required.
+The request must specify either an `id` or a `submitter_id`.

 **`id`** : A string specifying the id of the entity the user is creating, updating, or deleting.
 This is the official GDC UUID for the entity.
-If it is prefered to refer to the entity using a custom id, users can do so with the submitter_id field (described below).
+If it is prefered to refer to the entity using a custom id, users can do so with the `submitter_id` field (described below).

-**`submitter_id`** : This or ‘‘id‘‘ are required.
-A string specifying the custom id of the object the user is creating, updating or deleting.
+**`submitter_id`** : A string specifying the custom id of the object the user is creating, updating or deleting.
 This is not the official GDC ID for the entity.
-If it is preferred to refer to the entity using a GDC ID, users can do so with the id field (described above).

-**`<entity_property_keys>`** : All keys except for *id* and *submitter_id* will be treated as properties keys.
+**`<entity_property_keys>`** : All keys except for `id` and `submitter_id` will be treated as properties keys.
 These key value pairs will be used as properties on referenced entity.

-**`<relationship_name>`** : The name of a relationship.
+**`<relationship_name>`** : A JSON object specifying a relationship.
 The value for this is a JSON object specifying either the submitter_id or the id of the neighboring entity.

 ### Response Format

-The following fields should be included in all responses, regardless of success.
+The following fields are included in all API responses to submission requests.

 ```json
 {